-This article and accompanying video will examine the current best uses for the Sinnoh Stone and discuss current and future competition these Pokemon have, as well as exclusive moves to potentially hold out for.
-It is worth noting that Pokemon from Gen 4 who evolve based on location or by knowing a specific move are not included.
-Also, we’ve never had a Pokemon requiring an item for evolution featured on Community Day or featured as a raid boss.
-This probably makes all Pokemon listed in this article less likely targets for exclusive moves in general.
+This article examines the current best uses for the Sinnoh Stone.
+We discuss current and future competition these Pokemon have, as well as exclusive moves to potentially hold out for.
+It is worth noting that cross-gen evolutions not yet released are not included.

 Thunder Shock + Wild Charge

 This incredible evolution leads the charge among Electric attackers.
 With the exception of the fragile Deoxys, Electivire has the highest DPS against Pokemon weak to Electric.
-It does bring less bulk than Raikou, failing to completely obsolete the other legendary option.
+It's frailer than Raikou, so it fails to completely obsolete the other legendary option.

 Highest DPS Electric Attackers: